travelping/ekub/README.md

 ## Usage

-The "make shell" command will get into an Erlang console with everything needed (except Erlang itself) downloaded, built and loaded.
+The "make shell" command will get into an Erlang console with everything needed (Erlang should be installed before) downloaded, built and loaded.

 Read access from the current kubeconfig or service account folder (in case of running from a pod):